Deveryware/ansible-role-wekan/README.md

 | `wekan_options`          | List of wekan options      | See bellow |
 | `wekan_mongo_url`        | A mongodb:// URL           | mandatory |

+### `wekan_proxy`

-Note: `wekan_proxy` is only used during build time for fetching NPM and Meteor dependencies.
+The variable `wekan_proxy` is only used during build time for fetching NPM and Meteor dependencies.

+It is an URL pointing to a HTTP proxy such as Squid.
+Here is a list of domains used by Meteor and NPM:

+- activity.meteor.com
+- codeload.github.com
+- github.com
+- github-com.s3.amazonaws.com
+- github-production-release-asset-2e65be.s3.amazonaws.com
+- github-releases.githubusercontent.com
+- nodejs.org
+- packages.meteor.com
+- registry.npmjs.org
+- warehouse.meteor.com

+If you are running into issues while building Wekan behind a proxy it is probably because a domain is missing from your list.

 ### `wekan_options`